 Historical Summary of PBT Revenue.
 Since 1983, the State has substantially changed its taxation of petroleum businesses.
 These revisions altered collection mechanisms, modified tax bases, and increased the level of taxation.
 The most significant changes occurred in 1990 with the restructuring of a gross receipts tax to a cents-per-gallon tax and the indexing of the tax rates to maintain price sensitivity.
-Full-year revenue history under the gallonage-based PBT, therefore, only exists from State Fiscal Year 1991-92.
-Full-year collections of both the basic PBT and the supplemental PBT began in State Fiscal Year 1992-93.

-The following table provides historical information since 1997-98 on the basic PBT and the supplemental PBT, the major funding source for the Trust Fund.
+The following table provides historical information since 1998-99 on the basic PBT and the supplemental PBT, the major funding source for the Trust Fund.